exah/template-stylus/README.md

 $ khaos create exah/template-stylus path/to/project/styles
 ```

-This will create `path/to/project/styles` directory inside yours project.
+This will create `path/to/project/styles` directory inside your project.

 ## Naming